-The team at the Student and Academic Services Office manages the examination processes for courses within the Faculty.
+The Student Success Office team manages the examination processes for courses within the Faculty.

 This includes anything from scheduling to preparing exam papers.
 General information about exams at this university—including exam rules, types of assessment, aegrotats, and what to do if you can’t sit an exam—is on the University’s Examination and assessments page.

-View your personalised exam timetable through myTools.
+View your personalised exam timetable through the myTimetable tool.
 Timetables for examinations are usually available at least a month before the beginning of the exam period.

 Make sure you note down the date, time, and room of all of your examinations.
 Be aware that you may have examinations on a different campus from where your course is taught.